 By Isla Binnie

-With its roots in gas lighting in Barcelona in the 1840s, Naturgy has become a major trader of natural gas and is now trying to shift to low-carbon energy sources seen as vital to reducing planetary warming.
+Naturgy generates and sells gas and power and operates gas infrastructure, mainly in Spain and Latin America.
+Having become a major trader of natural gas, it is now trying to shift to low-carbon energy sources seen as vital to reducing global warming.

 It singled out a 71.4% increase in gas prices at U.S. benchmark Henry Hub over the course of the year, with gas demand rising 5.4% in Spain and 22.5% in the Latin American markets where it operates.

 Electricity demand rose by 2.4% and 4.8% in Spain and Latin America respectively last year, the company said.

 The combination of higher demand and prices helped propel full-year ordinary EBITDA, which does not include extraordinary items, 7% higher year on year to 3.98 billion euros ($4.56 billion).